udemyDevops/CI-CD-with-Jenkins/readme.md

     - [_CI piepline flow and pipeline code_](CI-pipeline)
         - The above sections cover complete CI pipeline but the
             - Start (not automatic but manual trigger) --> if a commit is made to the repo it should trigger the job automatically
             - End --> to get notifications about the pipeline job, whether passed/failed.
-Ther are multiple plugins available in jenkins, using them we can send notifications to different communication platforms/tools like slack, microsoft teams, etc. Refer [_md file to setup notification_](CI-pipeline/pipeline-notification.md)
+Ther are multiple plugins available in jenkins, using them we can send notifications to different communication platforms/tools like slack, microsoft teams, etc. Refer [_Steps to setup notification_](CI-pipeline/pipeline-notification.md)
     - [_Docker CICD_](Docker-CI-CD)
         - In Prevoius sections the artifacts are published in CI pipeline.
 Here we build the docker images, which contains artifacts, publish to container registry using CI pipeline and deploy the image
     - [_Build Triggers_](Build-triggers)